 Parents decide to educate their children at home for a wide variety of reasons.
 Yet all who make a decision to homeschool face questions and concerns at the outset.
 Sometimes taking that first step is the hardest.
 What roadblocks have kept you from making the decision to educate your children at home?
-Hopefully, by addressing some of the common homeschooling issues your roadblocks will become pebbles under your feet!
+By addressing some of the common homeschooling issues your roadblocks will become pebbles under your feet!

 How much does it cost to educate your children at home?
 How much do you want to budget?
 Sure, you can spend the cost of private school tuition per year in homeschooling expenses.
 But you can just as easily spend very little.
 An expensive curriculum will not guarantee “success.”